Brookshire Cluster Association

 Dogs should be kept on a leash or under the owner’s control.
 Owners are responsible for cleaning up after their dogs on cluster property.
 Cluster residents are invited to bring their dogs to the local dog park on Baron Cameron for dog play-time, please do not use the cluster common grounds for exercise or play.
 Extra bags are provided on the public walkways for simple, safe removal of dog debris.

 Design and Architectural Overview:

-The Lake Anne area in Reston is an historic site so buildings and landscape need to be preserved and in harmony with nature.
+The Lake Anne area in Reston is a historic site so buildings and landscapes need to be preserved and in harmony with nature.
 Architectural and design layout changes need to be reviewed and approved by Reston’s Design Review board.
 Contact the Reston Association Covenants Administration at 703-437-9580.
 Siding guidelines (white 8.5" planks) are available online.
-Paint guidelines with the matching paint palette is available online with paint samples available at Home Depot as needed.
+Paint guidelines with the matching paint palette are available online with paint samples available at Home Depot as needed.
 Other Brookshire Cluster guidelines can be found here

 The cluster is governed by a 5-member Board of Directors elected annually by its owner-residents.
 The association’s meeting is scheduled annually around February.
 For new home owners, a package is gathered that contains the articles of incorporation, by-laws, cluster rules, amendments, annual treasurer’s report for the last two years, with plan for current year, last minutes, parking lot layout and miscellaneous other documents.